 The Xerox 8700 and 9700 set the standard for high-volume electronic printing.
 And now, the new 8790 and 9790 take that standard to a new level.
 These high-volume electronic printing systems give corporate data centers and service bureaus imaging tools that are unsurpassed by anything else on the market.
 The 9790 can produce up to 120 pages a minute.
 And can handle both text and graphics, which is critical for so many high-speed applications.

-So, if you'd like more input on how a Xerox Electronic Printing
+So, if you'd like more input on

-System can improve your output, call

-Team Xerox a

-Team Xerox at 1-800-TEAM-XRX.
-Or send in the

-coupon below.
-Because when it comes to solving your problems, we'll help you find the solution.
+System can improve your output, call Team Xerox at 1-800-TEAMcoupon below.
+Because when it comes to solving your problems, we'll TeamXero help you find the solution.